Jesse L. Lasky Jr.

 Jesse Louis Lasky Jr. (September 19, 1910 – April 11, 1988) was an American screenwriter, novelist, playwright and poet.
+Lasky wrote eight novels, five plays, three books of poetry and more than 50 screenplays, including eight for director Cecil B. DeMille.

 Early life

 He was the son of film producer Jesse Lasky Sr. and his wife, Bessie Ida Ginsberg.
 Lasky was born on Broadway, New York, and raised in Hollywood, Los Angeles, in England and in France.
 He attended Blair Academy, the Hun School of Princeton, Grand Central School of Art and the University of Dijon, France, where he was awarded a degree in literature.
 After winning awards for poetry at the age of 17, he embarked on a career as a professional writer.
 He was of Jewish descent.

 Career

 Lasky wrote eight novels, five plays, three books of poetry and more than 50 screenplays, including eight for director Cecil B. DeMille.
 In addition to a Christopher Award, he was a two-time winner of the Boxoffice Magazine Award: in 1949 for Samson and Delilah, and in 1956 for The Ten Commandments.
 Lasky's writing career took him from Hollywood to London, Rome, Austria, Denmark, Turkey, Spain, Portugal, Greece and France.
 David Hempstead cowritten the script for Hell and High Water (1954) alongside Lasky.